mfem/mfem/miniapps/spde/README.md

   mini-app to other topologies (e.g. [2, Example 3]) by
   implementing an appropriate *distance metric*.
-We recommend creating a child class of `MaterialTopology` (see `material_metrics.hpp`) and swapping the line in `main.cpp` in which we create the respective object.
+We recommend creating a child class of `MaterialTopology` (see `material_metrics.hpp`) and swapping the line in `generate_random_field.cpp` in which we create the respective object.
 * The matrix $\underline{\underline{\Theta}}$ can be specified with length scales `-l1,-l2,-l3` and Euler angles `-e1,-e2,-e3`.
 We construct a diagonal matrix `D = diag([l1,l2,l3])` and rotation matrix `R(e1,e2,e3)` and compute